AndresNamm/study/statistics/multiple_comparisons.md

 # [Bonferroni Correction explanation](https://toptipbio.com/bonferroni-correction-method/)

+If we have alpha lets say = 0.05.
+This means we reject the null hypothesis whenever we see a result that would happen in 5 % samples when sampling from data where the H0 is true.
+In this case we can calmly say that as the probability of this happening is small we consider that actually H1 is true.

+Now what happens if we do multiple experiments with this data?
+In this case the likelyhood of getting some observation that is in this 5 % is getting bigger.
+To avoid that we divide tha alpha with the number of experiments conducted.

 # [FDR - False discovery rate](https://www.youtube.com/watch?v=4AytJuNkeSM)

 False discovery rate Example

 ![image](https://user-images.githubusercontent.com/21141607/153624570-e9e66bc9-3bed-4538-89bb-936a6586fbd4.png)

 In this example we have a dataset where we actually know what the correct t-test would produce.
 In real life this would not happen but lets assume this happens for us.